romgar/5minutes/content/articles/transactiontestcase-and-keepdb-option.md

 a transaction wrapping all tests, which makes setUpClass and tearDownClass really useful, specially for test speed).
 It means, for each test:

-Before: database in state A,
+- Before: database in state A,
-During: you can change some data in your database, which will be in state B,
+- During: you can change some data in your database, which will be in state B,
-After: there is a rollback that brings you back to state A.
+- After: there is a rollback that brings you back to state A.

 Neat.

 TransactionTestCase
 ===================
-If you need to test some specific database behaviours (https://docs.djangoproject.com/en/1.9/topics/testing/tools/#django.test.TransactionTestCase), you may need to use a TransactionTestCase, that is no more wrapping each test in a transaction.
+If you need to test some [specific database behaviours](https://docs.djangoproject.com/en/1.9/topics/testing/tools/#django.test.TransactionTestCase), you may need to use a `TransactionTestCase`, that is no more wrapping each test in a transaction.
 What happens for each test is:

-Before: database in state A,
+- Before: database in state A,
-During: you can change some data in your database, which will be in state B,
+- During: you can change some data in your database, which will be in state B,
-After: all tables are emptied (TRUNCATE), your database is in state Z (Zero data).
+- After: all tables are emptied (TRUNCATE), your database is in state E (Empty).

-But then, what happens if you have 2 `TransactionTestCase` that need the same state A ?
+But then, what happens if you have 2 `TransactionTestCase` that need the same initial state A ?
 The second one will be run with an empty database, which is maybe not what you wanted.

 serialized_rollback option